OutPost Arts

 BACKGROUND

-Langholm People Project focuses on bringing awareness to Langholm people from history, contrasted with people from present times; drawing parallels between the adversity faced by displaced Polish people resettled in Langholm Camp following WWII and the collective challenges our community has faced during the Covid-19 pandemic.
+Langholm People Project focused on bringing awareness to Langholm people from history, contrasted with people from present times; drawing parallels between the adversity faced by displaced Polish people resettled in Langholm Camp following WWII and the collective challenges our community has faced during the Covid-19 pandemic.
 Both issues link Langholm with mass existential crisis, forcing us to confront ourselves in new ways; questioning our living spaces, our priorities, and our lifestyles in unprecedented ways.

 Many Polish soldiers lived at Langholm Camp - built on the site of a former military base at Castleholm - following WWII, as part of a national effort to resettle Polish people displaced by war, and their important stories have yet to be collectively shared.
 The men who settled in the town have made an important contribution to Langholm’s community and culture, and those who remember Langholm first-hand in the days and years following the end of WW1 are dwindling.